Policy, Procedures and Guidelines

 Throughout their HDR degree, all research candidates must also be aware of and comply with the University's Intellectual Property Policy, Management of Research Data and Primary Research Materials Policy and the Publication and Authorship of Research Policy.

 The online Research Integrity modules (login to MyUC portal required) have been designed to help both staff and students understand the responsibilities of a researcher and to provide support in dealing with any challenging situations that you might encounter.
 Research Integrity training is mandatory for all Higher Degree by Research candidates prior to confirmation of candidature.

-The Higher Degree by Research Supervision Policy outlines the requirements for supervisor registration, the establishment and management of supervisory panels and the responsibilities of those engaged in the supervision of HDR candidates.
+The Higher Degree by Research Supervision Procedure outlines the requirements for supervisor registration and the role and responsibilities of those involved in HDR supervision at the University.

 The University supports the Principles for Respectful Supervisory Relationships, developed jointly by Universities Australia, the National Tertiary Education Union, the Council of Australian Postgraduate Associations and the Australian Council of Graduate Research.
 The Principles provide universities with high level guidance on matters such as sexual relationships and sexual assault and harassment, and have been developed to protect the safety and wellbeing of both students and university staff.

 The Examination of Higher Degree by Research Theses Policy details the requirements for thesis content and structure, submission, conduct of examination, nomination of examiners including conflicts of interest, examination outcomes, course completion and award and retention of theses.